kstefanich/Rymedi/group-1/4rapidtest-suites/8reporting-suite/1dashboard.md

     - **Patient Testing per Day**: This is the number of patients that are being tested each day.
 It is an indicator of how many tests are being initiated every day, and whether they are still awaiting results or have been completed.

+    - **Test Results**: This is a comparative chart between the positive and negative results.
+An increase of the positive results could mean that there is a cluster of infection in your Testing Group.

+    - **Test Kit Status**: This chart shows you the number of total Initiated, Completed Tests and those awaiting CLIA Audit (if that feature is enabled) at the time.

     - **Patient Gender**: This chart shows you how many users of each gender have been registered on the platform.